 - Abnormal notched and peg-shaped teeth, called Hutchinson teeth

 - Clouding of the cornea (the covering of the eyeball)

 - Decreased hearing or deafness

-- Gray, mucus-like patches on the anus and outer vagina
+- Gray, mucus-like patches around the anus and vagina

 - Joint swelling

 - Saber shins (bone problem of the lower leg)

 - Scarring of the skin around the mouth, genitals, and anus

 Exams and Tests

 If the infection is suspected at the time of birth, the placenta will be examined for signs of syphilis.
 A physical examination of the infant may show signs of liver and spleen swelling and bone inflammation.